karatelabs/karate/README.md

 ## Async
 The JS API has a couple of methods - [`karate.signal(result)`](#karate-signal) and [`karate.listen(timeout)`](#karate-listen) that are useful for involving asynchronous flows into a test.
 Karate also has built-in support for [websocket](http://www.websocket.org) that is based on this async capability.

 This code is able to send as well as receive websocket messages.
+You can create a websocket instance that can be used to send messages via the [`karate.webSocket()`](#karate-websocket) JS API.
 Note how you can ignore messages you aren't interested in:

 ```cucumber
 * def handler = function(msg){ if (msg.startsWith('hello')) karate.signal(msg) }